Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 }'

 qwen3.5 supports native tool calling.
-This verifies Bifrost passes tool schemas and the model returns structured output:
+This checks that Bifrost passes the schema through and the model returns structured output:

 curl -X POST http://localhost:8080/v1/chat/completions \